Jump: Search:

 Be a Technology Thought Leader

 It offers many advances to let you deliver solid productivity gains at less cost to your users.
 It's critical that advanced Access users and developers familiarize themselves with the new features to educate others on upgrading, and not get passed by when others learn it.
+To the dismay of many, ribbons were added in Office 2007 and are not going away.
+That's not a reason to stay.

 Leverage Your Existing Investment in Microsoft Access